 Working with Customers on Loan Adjustments

-Farm Credit East is committed to helping our customers through this difficult time.
-We’ve been getting a large number of requests for assistance with loans.
-We want to assure you we have a number of options for making payment adjustments to existing loans and will respond to everyone requesting payment relief.
+Farm Credit East is committed to helping our customers through this unprecedented time.
+We have a number of options for making payment adjustments to existing loans and will respond to all payment relief requests.